Razzemmatazz/apps-script-react-template/README.md

 ## Scripts

-_build_

-- Makes a dev build in `dist/local`

-_local_
+_launch:local_

 - Runs the current dev build

-_prod_
+_launch:prod_

+- Uses `clasp` to launch the webapp picker and open the selected version in the browser

+_build:local_

+- Builds a dev version in `dist/local`

+_build:prod_

-- Makes a production build in `dist/gas`
+- Builds a prod version in `dist/prod`

-_gas_
+_build:gas_

 - Packages your Apps Script files into the AppLib library module (from lib.bundle.js) so you can utilize your npm packages server-side as well.

-_deploy_
+Builds in `dist/prod`.

+_redeploy_

+- Allows you to redeploy to the same version ID.
+Useful for keeping a static URL.

+_deploy:gas_

+- Pushes the latest `dist/prod` via `clasp` to your Apps Script project

+_deploy:prod_

-- Bundles prod and gas
+- Bundles `client` into `app.bundle.js` and `server` into `lib.bundle.js`
-- Removes the extra app.bundle.js file (it's inlined into index.html)
+- Inlines `app.bundle.js` into `index.html`
 - Pushes your code to Apps Script
 - Deploys a new version
 - Launches the Webapp selector

 ## Extras

-I've included the basic setup for [Material-UI](https://material-ui.com/) and React Router.
+I've included a basic setup for [Material-UI 6](https://material-ui.com/) and React Router 6.